-- > All students should be ready and waiting for the bus to arrive. - Due to illness, weather, and traffic the bus may arrive 5 minutes before or after the designated pick-up time. - Parents are welcome to ride the bus with their child to participate in school activities. - To make a permanent bus change, call transportation at 224-5910. - No temporary bus changes. - It takes one busing day to make a permanent bus change. - If your child is absent, call transportation at 224-5910 AND school at 228-7121. - If the bus attempts to pick up a child and is unsuccessful it will be the parent/guardian's responsibility to transport that child to school. - After three unsuccessful attempts to pick up a child, the child is ineligible to ride the bus until the parent/guardian has contacted the transportation department. - If a parent/guardian/sitter is not at the designated drop-off, the student will be returned to school.
+- 2021-2022 COVID-19 Procedures: ALL students riding buses will always be required to wear a face mask while riding on the school bus. - > All students should be ready and waiting for the bus to arrive. - Due to illness, weather, and traffic the bus may arrive 5 minutes before or after the designated pick-up time. - Parents are welcome to ride the bus with their child to participate in school activities. - > To make a permanent bus change, call transportation at 217-224-5910. - No temporary bus changes. - > It takes one busing day to make a permanent bus change. - If your child is absent, call transportation at 217-224-5910 AND school at 217-228-7121. - If the bus attempts to pick up a child and is unsuccessful it will be the parent/guardian's responsibility to transport that child to school. - After three unsuccessful attempts to pick up a child, the child is ineligible to ride the bus until the parent/guardian has contacted the transportation department. - If a parent/guardian/sitter is not at the designated drop-off, the student will be returned to school.
 It is the parent/guardian's responsibility to pick the child up. - > All children must be "SAFE SITTERS."
-All children must wear seat belts. - > All children are to be "GOOD SEAT BUDDIES." - No food or drink is allowed on the bus.
+All children must wear seat belts. - > All children are to be "GOOD SEAT BUDDIES." - > No food or drink is allowed on the bus.

-FAMILY EDUCATION / INVOLVEMENT
+FAMILY EDUCATION / ENGAGEMENT

-Parents are their child's first teacher; therefore, family involvement is an important part of the Early Childhood program.
+Parents are their child's first teacher.
+Therefore, family involvement is an important part of the Early Childhood & Family Center program.
 Volunteers are also an important part of our program.
 We encourage you to get involved in your child's educational activities through the following: